BUAABIGSCity/PDFormer/readme.md

 ## Data

-You can get all 6 datasets from the [LibCity](https://github.com/LibCity/Bigscity-LibCity) repository.
+The dataset link is [Google Drive](https://drive.google.com/drive/folders/176Uogr_kty02NQcM9gB2ZT_ngulEhb0H?usp=share_link).
+You can download the datasets and place them in the `raw_data` directory.

-The dataset link is [BaiduDisk with code 1231](https://pan.baidu.com/s/1qEfcXBO-QwZfiT0G3IYMpQ) or [Google Drive](https://drive.google.com/drive/folders/1g5v2Gq1tkOq8XO0HDCZ9nOTtRpB6-gPe?usp=sharing).
-All dataset used in LibCity needs to be processed into the [atomic files](https://bigscity-libcity-docs.readthedocs.io/en/latest/user_guide/data/atomic_files.html) format.
+All 6 datasets come from the [LibCity](https://github.com/LibCity/Bigscity-LibCity) repository, which are processed into the [atomic files](https://bigscity-libcity-docs.readthedocs.io/en/latest/user_guide/data/atomic_files.html) format.
+The only difference with the datasets provided by origin LibCity repository [here](https://drive.google.com/drive/folders/1g5v2Gq1tkOq8XO0HDCZ9nOTtRpB6-gPe?usp=sharing) is that the filename of the datasets are differently.

 Note that our model would calculate a **DTW matrix** and a **traffic pattern set** for each dataset, which is time-consuming.
 Therefore, we have provided DTW matrices and traffic pattern sets of all datasets in `./libcity/cache/dataset_cache/`.